 To avoid charge you must still have your usual lesson slot the following week.
 If you have any queries regarding the cancellation policy please email firstname.lastname@example.org

-We do not charge for missed Academy sessions, but please try to let us know if your child is not attending.
+We do not charge for missed Academy/Show Choir sessions, but please try to let us know if you/your child is not attending.
 Poor attendance may result in students being unable to particpate in certain events.

 How do I book a lesson with the visiting Musical Theatre Specialist?